dsccommunity/DFSDsc/README.md

 * RepGroup renamed to ReplicationGroup in all files.
 * xDFSReplicationGroupConnection- Changed DisableConnection parameter to EnsureEnabled.
                                   Changed DisableRDC parameter to EnsureRDCEnabled.
+* xDFSReplicationGroup- Fixed bug where disabled connection was not enabled in Fullmesh topology.

 ### 2.2.0.0
 * DSC Module moved to MSFT.